Web Site: http://www.butterfieldstories.com

 After living in many places and overseas, my husband Bob (a thirty-year career USAF officer) and I decided to make our permanent home in Manhattan Beach, California, where we resided for seventeen years; however, in 2010 we moved back to Virginia, a state we love, and where four grandchildren are living.

-I have always enjoyed writing, and in additon to being the editor of two small magazines, have written numerous non-fiction articles for newspaper publication; however, twelve years ago I began writing fiction....and it has become passion!
+I have always enjoyed writing, and in addition to being the editor of two small magazines, have written numerous non-fiction articles for newspaper publication; however, fifteen years ago I began writing fiction....and it has become passion!

-At present, I am working toward publishing several fiction pieces, and am researching and working on a biography of an American hero.
-Look for an excerpt under "Writing in Progress."
+At present, I am working toward publishing several pieces of fiction.
+Unfortunately, my research and work on a biography of an American hero has hit many roadblocks.
+An excerpt is posted under "Writing in Progress."

 Alas, my biography of Dayton Ragland has floundered due to the difficulty in researching his past family life; however, I hope to revisit the project sometime in the future.

-In the meantime, I've exercised my imagination and kept my fingers nimble by writing short stories.
+In the meantime, I've kept my fingers nimble by writing short stories.
 I am pleased to have won third place in the 2019 Edith Battles Non-Fiction Contest, and second place in the Betty Simmons Short Story Contest.